 Regulatory authorities can investigate incidents and alleged contraventions of the National Law and Regulations, using the powers of regulatory authorities and authorised officers detailed in the National Law.
 The term 'investigator' is used in this guide to refer to a person with the appropriate powers given to them in the National Law or through delegation.
-See Monitoring, Compliance and Enforcement - Powers of regulatory authorities and Monitoring, Compliance and Enforcement - Powers of authorised officers.
+See Monitoring, Compliance and Enforcement - Powers of authorised officers.